Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 This blog is the latest incantation.
 Although a new thing for me it has helped me already in that I have determined many things…. one such thing is that I am giving (my gift) life a really good go!
 However, my self-determination to ‘live life to the full’ is selfish?
 Short answer, Yes.

-Along the way I have been privileged to have been loved by many people, not least by my truly inspirational and enduring wife with whom we spawned our greatest achievements – two amazing humans.
+Along the way I have been privileged to have been loved by many people, not least by my truly inspirational and enduring wife with whom we share our greatest achievement – our two amazing humans (children, Aubrey & Perri).

 Nothing in life is FREE.